 The Hofdi Lava Pillars - Kálfastrandavogar

-For me the most fascinating part of the visit, were the lava pillars in the water.
+IN my opinion, the most fascinating part of the visit were the lava pillars in the water.

 Like in Dimmuborgir, the lava has created fascinating shapes and then been eroded.